Quadcopter Drone Battery is employed by radio-controlled unmanned aerial vehicles to power their onboard circuitry and motors.

 The multiplication of the nominal voltage of each cell with the number of cells yields the total voltage of the battery so a 2S battery with 3.7V cells will have a total voltage of 2 x 3.7V = 7.4V.

-Then, there is a rating called as milliampere per hour which is denoted by “mAh”.
+Then, there is a rating called milliampere per hour which is denoted by “mAh”.
 A battery with a 1000mAh rating will be able to provide 1000mA for one hour before running out of juice.
 This means that with all the other factors remaining constant, a battery with twice the mAh rating will offer twice the air time.

-Then comes up the discharge rating which is measured in the unit “C”.
+Then comes up the discharge rating which is measured in unit “C”.
 It is the optimum power that can be discharged by the battery without getting damaged.
-A battery with large capacity but with lower rate of discharge will not serve the purpose as it will not be able to provide sufficient amount of energy to power the requisite items.
+A battery with a large capacity but with a lower rate of discharge will not serve the purpose as it will not be able to provide a sufficient amount of energy to power the requisite items.
 A 1C battery with a 2200mAh rating can only discharge 2.2Amp.
 At 2C, it would be 4.4Amp and so on.
 This is not the output but it means that anything connected to it can safely access that amount of current.
 It is also possible to determine the amount of time it will take to get a battery discharged fully.
 A 1C battery will take almost an hour at its rated amount of current while a 10C battery will take 06 minutes and a 20C battery will take three minutes.

 Keep in mind that this is for the optimum continuous draw on the battery while the power requirements of the multirotor when it is airborne will vary depending on what you are doing with it.
 Typically, a battery is selected that at a minimum can continuously provide the amount of current needed by running at full throttle.
 This will reduce the probability of the battery getting damaged and the motors of the aircraft will be able to perform at their fullest.